General data protection regulations and consent on the use of data by Plan.One

 (3) Where the user has given their consent, the legal basis for processing the data is Art.
 6(1)(a) of the GDPR.
 The legal basis for processing any other data that is collected when the content of the contact form is sent is Art.
 6(1)(f) of the GDPR.

 (4) The data will be deleted as soon as it is no longer required for the purposes described above or for providing the benefits guaranteed for the registered user.
-At the very latest, this will be when the registration expires or the customer relationship established through registration is terminated.
 Any additional personal data collected when the request is submitted will be deleted after a period of seven days at the latest.

 (5) As a user, you have the option at any time to revoke your consent to having your personal data processed.
 To revoke your consent, send an e-mail to email@example.com or send a message to the contact details given on the legal notice.
 In this case, all personal data that has been saved in the course of making contacts will be deleted.
 In such cases, no further contact can be made.